scottyschup/ruby-curriculum/basic-design/refactoring.md

 design for some hazy, poorly understood future.
 Don't solve *abstract*
 problems: wait until you have a *concrete* problem.

-When we study test driven development we'll learn a parallel rule: just write the bare minimum of code to pass tests.

 [wiki-yagni]: http://en.wikipedia.org/wiki/You_ain't_gonna_need_it

 **God object**: A god object is one that is very tightly connected to